 What can happen if I have too much caffeine?

 Caffeine may be the most commonly consumed stimulant, but excess consumption has been associated with harmful effects in teens.
 If you have too much caffeine, you may experience side effects such as jitteriness, dizziness, nervousness, insomnia (trouble sleeping), vomiting, and upset stomach.
 When you have caffeine regularly, your body can build up a tolerance to (get used to) caffeine.
-This means you’ll need more caffeine to have the same stimulant effect.
-Also, when you stop drinking caffeine you may get headaches and become cranky or tired for a few days.
+This means you’ll need more caffeine to experience the same stimulant effect.
+Also, if you suddenly stop drinking caffeine you may get headaches and become cranky or tired for a few days.
 It can be hard to know how much caffeine you are consuming because there is no requirement for companies to state the amount of caffeine in a beverage.

 Should I use energy drinks while I’m exercising?

 No. Energy drinks should be avoided before, during, and after exercise.
-The caffeine and sugar in energy drinks can actually make you more dehydrated.
+The caffeine and added sugar in energy drinks can actually make you more dehydrated.

 What’s the difference between sports drinks and energy drinks?